jenansaadatmand/My_Certifications/Python/REAME.md

-This repository is a collection of my certifications in Python Programming from Microsoft Learn platform.
+This repository is a collection of my certifications in Python Programming from the Microsoft Learn platform.